-Dear parents and guardians,
+Dear Parents and Guardians,

-Each Chesterfield County school has a critical incident and emergency management plan, which includes prevention, mitigation, response and recovery actions.
+Each Chesterfield County school has a critical incident and emergency response management plan, which includes prevention, mitigation, response and recovery actions.
 Each school also has a critical incident team that manages school response to issues affecting students and staff members, as well as a threat assessment team that uses a systematic process to evaluate potential disturbances and develop appropriate responses.

+Team Chesterfield staff members can’t do this work alone.
+Everyone has a role to play!
+We ask that everyone be involved, aware and speak up when necessary.
 Please join our efforts to sustain learning environments that are free from distraction and disruption.
 If you see something, say something.
 If you know something, make sure someone at a school knows it, too.